Many Species, All Kinds of Fun

 Salmon fishing BC is world-class.
 Blackfish Lodge is in prime position to intercept the millions of migrating salmon that go through the bottleneck of British Columbia’s Inside Passage.
 Blackfish Lodge is situated to take full advantage of the presence of these fish.

 Trolling is our method of choice and, year after year, our guests really appreciate how consistent our fishing remains.
 The area is also home to some excellent BC halibut fishing—some spots are within just a few minutes of the lodge.
-Our largest halibut, which was landed in the 2005 season, topped out at 200 pounds!
+Our largest halibut topped out at 200 pounds!

 Variety of Species

 In addition to all types of Pacific salmon (chinook, coho, pink, sockeye, and chum), the area also produces large halibut, ling cod, snapper, and a variety of other saltwater species.

-As of April 16, 2019, chinook salmon retention limits were changed by the Department of Fisheries and Oceans in order to protect endangered Fraser River chinook salmon runs.
-These new limits are now as follows:
+Chinook salmon retention limits are managed by the Department of Fisheries and Oceans in order to protect endangered Fraser River chinook salmon runs.
+These limits can sometimes change rapidly.
+Current limits are as follows:

 August 16-August 31: Retention of one chinook salmon per day, per person is allowed, no maximum size limit.
 Each person is allowed to retain two chinook salmon, total.

 September 1st and after: Retention of two chinook salmon per day, per person is allowed, no maximum size limit.
 Each person is allowed to retain four chinook salmon, total.

 We encourage our guests to practice catch-and-release or, alternatively, only keep as many fish as you’ll need for food.
 Retention limits on other salmon species are unchanged.
 You can still retain two other salmon species per day, per person up to a total of four per person.
 These other four can be a combination of any other of the species.
 In order to protect some BC fish stocks, retention of wild coho has been limited, but for several years regulations have allowed for retention of one hatchery coho and one wild coho.